Yei-Linux/useScreeRecording-YL/README.md

 * Continuously Maintained.

 ## Install 🐙
-You can install useRecording-yl by entering this command
+You can install useRecording-yl by entering this command.
+<a href="https://www.npmjs.com/package/use-screen-recording-yl">Click here for npm repository</a>

 ```
 npm i use-screen-recording-yl